jaredbotte/asic-prototyping-labs/documents/custom-game-controller.md

 | 7 | A |

 ## Putting it all together
-In the final part of this lab, we will be using the shift register, state machines, and counters we've implemented to communicate with our custom game controller.
+In the final part of this lab we will be using our shift register and counter implementations  to communicate with our custom game controller.
 We won't be using the controller to do anything too crazy, just light up the LEDs for now, but we will use the controller in later labs to do some cool things!
 You should try experimenting with the development board and controller to do something cool.

-### Connections
+### Physical Connections
 We have 5 total wires that will connect between our controller and the development board.
 One wire is power, one wire is ground, the remaining three wires are the signals: clk (pulse), latch, and data.
 We'll connect these wires to GPIO pins on the development board.

-TODO: determine which GPIO pins to connect to!

-### Overview
-TODO: fill this section out

-You should begin this undertaking by creating a state diagram.

-**Question:** How can you divide controller logic into states?
-Try drawing a state machine.
-You can choose to use either a Moore or Mealy state machine.
+Connect latch to GPIO[0], clk/pulse to GPIO[1], and data to GPIO[2].
+On the expansion header, pins 29 and 30 are +3.3v and GND respectively.
+Connect them to your controller as well.
+Be sure to check the polarity before plugging it into your controller!

 ### `custom_controller` module
 To start, create a new module `custom_controller` with the following parameters.
 Keep the signal names general for now, as we'll create a wrapper to map this to our actual controller later.
 This will allow us to specify multiple controllers in the future.